-TO FOLLOW THOSE WATERS WHICH WILL HENCEFORTH LEAD VS INTO STRANGE LANDS
+TO FOLLOW THOSE WATERS . . .
+WHICH WILL HENCEFORTH LEAD VS INTO STRANGE LANDS

-HISTORIC ADVENTURE LAND OF THE NORTHWEST
+HISTORIC NORTHWEST ADVENTURE LAND

-Look at the map; westward to the Pacific from Chicago stretch the lines of the Great Northern Railway system through the newest country in the world; through new cities, new fields and farms and through forests only beginning to fall before the steady westward march of population.
-But the way it takes across the continent is old, and the traveller along this route journeys into a past rich with memories of adventure and heroic achievement.
+Look at the map; westward to the Pacific from Chicago stretch the lines of the Great Northern railway system through the newest country in the world; through new, miraculous cities, new fields, farms and through forests only beginning to fall before the steady westward march of destiny.
+But the way it takes across the continent is old, and the traveller along this route journeys into a past rich with memories of adventure and heroic achievements.